 Welcome to my 2020 Summer Reading List.
 I do this list every year in hopes of sharing books that you can read or listen to when you have some down time.
 Reading is a great way to learn, to grow and to expand your horizon.

-So many time during the year, when I am waiting for a book from the library, I pull up a past Summer Reading list and choose a book as I love to read.
+So many time during the year, when I am waiting for a book from the library, I pull up a past Summer Reading list and choose a book.
 Reading relaxes me and helps me put things into perspective.
 Here are the links to the past summer reading list.
 Just click on the year to access.

-This year, the list comes from many people who I know from different walks of life; family, friends, colleagues and connections from social media.
+This years list comes from many people who I know from different walks of life; family, friends, colleagues and connections from social media.
 I thank each of them for taking the time to share the books they have read this past year so YOU may find a ‘good read’.

 Take some time and review the list.
 If you have read a book that you liked and did not see on the list.
 Leave your recommendation in the chat and I will add it to the list.

 Kicking off the list are my water aerobics friends.
 We have not been able to meet due to COVID 19 but we have kept in touch via emails and text.
-When I put the call out for suggestions for my annual summer reading list, I get a number of recommendations.
-Many told me what they were doing and that they missed our M-W-F water aerobics classes.
-I hope to see them again soon.
+When I put out the call out for suggestions for my annual summer reading list, I always get a number of good recommendations.

 Carole Altobell was the first one to respond.
 She said she is reading “The Stationery Shop” by Marian Kamala.
 She also shared “Nine Perfect Strangers” by Liane Moriarty.
 She also noted “The Woman In the Window” by A.J.
 Finn